-Children with AD frequently develop a progression of allergies – the word “atopy” means a genetic disposition to develop an allergic reaction – and have described this progression as the “atopic march."3
+Children with atopic dermatitis frequently develop a progression of allergies – the word “atopy” means a genetic disposition to develop an allergic reaction – and have described this progression as the “atopic march."3

-Breastfeeding and atopic dermatitis
+Are breastfeeding and atopic dermatitis related?

 Breastfeeding has many benefits for infants.
 Breastfeeding provides nutritional benefits, boosts the child’s immune system, and has psychological advantages as it promotes bonding between the mother and child.
-While research has demonstrated that breastfeeding can reduce the risk of many conditions, including ear infections, respiratory infections, and sudden infant death syndrome (SIDS), research on breastfeeding and AD are inconclusive.
+While research has demonstrated that breastfeeding can reduce the risk of many conditions, including ear infections, respiratory infections, and sudden infant death syndrome (SIDS), research on breastfeeding and eczema are inconclusive.

-Although there is inconclusive data on breastfeeding and AD, there is conclusive research that proves the benefits of breastfeeding, including reducing the risk of allergies and asthma, two conditions that are common in children with AD.
+Although there is inconclusive data on breastfeeding and AD, there is conclusive research that proves the benefits of breastfeeding, including reducing the risk of allergies and asthma, two conditions that are common in children with atopic dermatitis.
 Both the American Academy of Pediatrics and the American Academy of Family Physicians recommend that women should breastfeed exclusively for the first 6 months and continue to breastfeed through the first year with complementary foods.6,7

-The American Academy of Allergy, Asthma & Immunology (AAAAI) recommends that infants who are at an increased risk of developing AD (those with a first-degree relative with AD) and who are fed with formula should formulas such as:
+The American Academy of Allergy, Asthma & Immunology (AAAAI) recommends that infants who are at an increased risk of developing AD (those with a first-degree relative with AD) and who are fed with formula should be fed formulas such as:

 - Partially hydrolyzed whey (Gerber Good Start Gentle)